Generalisations of Thompson's group V arising from purely infinite groupoids: Characterisations of Pure Infiniteness and Minimality

-\begin{rem} An effectiveness assumption is needed in the implication (2) $\Rightarrow$ (1) of \autoref{thm:Vembeds}.
-Indeed, if we let Thompson's group $V$ act trivially on the Cantor space and denote by $\G$ the associated transformation groupoid, then $\G$ is not purely infinite even though $V$ embeds into $\mathsf{F}(\G)=V$ with full support. \end{rem}
+The last statement in \autoref{thm:Vembeds} is not equivalent to the remaining ones, that is, having sufficiently many embeddings of $V$ into the topological full group does not imply pure infiniteness of the groupoid.
+For example, if we let Thompson's group $V$ act trivially on the Cantor space and denote by $\G$ the associated transformation groupoid, then $\G$ is not purely infinite even though $V$ embeds into $\mathsf{F}(\G)=V$ with full support.

+Also, we do not seem to be able to obtain much information about the way that $V$ acts on $\mathcal{G}^{(0)}$ through these embeddings.
+The next example, which was provided to us by the referee, shows that $V$ does not act vigorously on any parts of $\mathcal{G}^{(0)}$.